Laixu3107/EMS_for_M3PL/README.md

 # EMS for latent variable selection in M3PL model
 ## Introduction

 The expectation model selection (EMS) algorithm and EM-based L1 (EML1) penalized method for latent variable selection in multidimensional 3-parameter logistic (M3PL) model are provided.
 Both methods adopt the Gauss-Hermite quadrature to numerically approximate the multidimensional integral.
 The EMS applies the Newton's method for parameter updating, while EML1 uses the coordinate descent algorithm.
-The two methods can be directly used for M2PL by setting the initial vaule of \(c_j\)s to zero.
+The two methods can be directly used for M2PL by setting the initial vaule of $c_j$s to zero.

 The **codes** directory contains the following 4 files: